Cake decorating: Techniques

-Decorating a cake usually involves covering it with some form of icing and then using decorative sugar, candy, chocolate or icing decorations to embellish the cake.
+Decorating a cake usually involves covering it with some form of icing and then using decorative sugar, candy, chocolate, or icing decorations to embellish the cake.
 However, it can be as simple as sprinkling a fine coat of icing sugar or drizzling a glossy blanket of glaze over the top of a cake like a mirror cake style that uses a glaze of gelatin, sugar, water and sometimes chocolate.
 A cake turntable (or rotating tray) can be used to facilitate the process.

-Icing decorations can be made by either piping icing flowers and decorative borders or by moulding sugar paste, fondant or marzipan flowers and figures.
+Icing decorations can be made by either piping icing flowers and decorative borders or by molding sugar paste, fondant or marzipan flowers and figures.
 An embossing mat is a tool for cake decoration that creates embossed effects on the top of cakes, cupcakes or similar items.
 The user presses the mat down into cake dough or icing and the pattern embossed in the mat is transferred to the item.
 Embossing mats are often made of silicone rubber or similar flexible polymers.

 Many icing designs can be made by piping tips; these come in many shapes and sizes.
 Tutorials are often made to model the different designs created by different piping tips.
+For example, a tip learned through years of cake decorating, was to put the icing in the freezer just enough to stiffen it up to create roses.
+Decorating, creating flowers, balloons, writing 'happy birthday' or any special message, comes with practice and creativity.

-“Naked Cakes” became a popular trend, most notably during 2020.
+"Naked cakes" became a popular trend, most notably during 2020.
 In this decorating style, fillings are used between the cake layers but the outside is left unfrosted or sparsely frosted, with much of the cake itself still visible between and through the frosted areas.
 Naked cakes are often decorated with icing sugar or fresh flowers on top.
+They are often garnished with fresh fruit, sometimes in the layers.
 They were especially popular as new types of wedding and engagement cakes.

 It may be necessary to secure cake layers in place to prevent sliding or falling, especially for large cakes with several layers.
 Various forms of wooden skewers or dowels and plastic straws are commonly used for this purpose.

 Large and complex structures can be made by cutting shapes out of cake and piecing them together (often secured together with many non-edible reinforcements).
 Pre-formed baking pans make it easy to create cakes in non-traditional shapes.
-Though while useful for producing multiple cakes of the same general shape, they do not have the endless customizability of hand-cut building blocks.
+Though useful for producing multiple cakes of the same general shape, they do not have the endless customizability of hand-cut building blocks.
 Fondant and marzipan structures can also be used to modify the overall shape of a cake.

 As an art

-Cake decorating has become a unique art form, with examples ranging from simply decorated single-layer cakes, to complex, multi-layered three-dimensional creation with extensive edible decorations.
+Cake decorating has become a unique edible art form, with examples ranging from simply decorated single-layer cakes, to complex, multi-layered three-dimensional creations with extensive edible decorations.
+Cake copyright may apply.